TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Experiment

 \subsection{Implementation}

-Experiments are conducted using NVIDIA L40 48GB GPU.
-To ensure reproducibility, random seeds are fixed across all runs.
-The thresholds for growth rate in TACL are set from 0.5 to 0.8 according to the performance on validation subset, but may vary depending on the model.
-All relevant codes will be made publicly available\footnote{\url{https://anonymous.4open.science/r/medical-codes-354C}}.
+Experiments are conducted on an NVIDIA L40 48GB GPU with fixed random seeds.
+TACL thresholds range from 0.5 to 0.8, optimized on validation subsets.
+Metrics include F1-score, AUC, and precision at K (P@K), computed on test sets using the best model on validation.
+All code will be publicly available\footnote{\url{https://anonymous.4open.science/r/medical-codes-354C}}.

-For evaluating the performance of our proposed model, we employ three commonly used metrics: F1-score (Micro and Macro), AUC (Micro and Macro), and precision at K (P@K).
-The metrics are computed on the test set using the model that achieves the best performance on the validation set.